 Miscellaneous Charges Form

 If you receive financial aid and you want your financial aid award to pay all types of charges on your student account—not just tuition, fees, room and board—you must submit an Authorization to Apply Financial Aid Funds Form.
-Without this form, financial aid will not cover miscellaneous charges like book store charges, medical service charges, late fees, interest, replacement ID cards or deferred housing deposits.
+Without this form, financial aid will not cover miscellaneous charges like book store charges, medical service charges, late fees, interest, replacement ID cards or deferred housing prepayments.

 Tuition, housing and meal plan charges are assessed to your student account before the start of each quarter and payment is due by the first day of classes.
 Any additional charges incurred later in the quarter (for actions like adding a class, increasing your meal plan or upgrading your room assignment) are due by the 15th of each month.
 Past due accounts are subject to a monthly $55 late fee and 1% interest charge.
 Failure to pay your student account balance may result in meal plan suspension, eviction from University Residences, registration hold or cancellation.
 For more information about tuition, fees and payment deadlines visit the Student Business Office.